The Well - Resources

 Instead of importing TSV files, you may import the included .TWB backup file (this is actually a "restore" operation, found on the Restore tab of the Home screen).
 The TWB will include licensing and format information in addition to other metadata.
 If you just want the sound effects for immediate use, this is the fastest method to bring the data into The Well.

-Another method of importing sound effects is illustrated by this alternate set of the same sound effects files as above:
+A different method of importing sound effects is illustrated by this alternate set of the same sound effects as above:

 - DEKAfilm Sound Effects, unstructured (.mp3 – 295MB)

-The audio files in this version have descrpitions for filenames.
-Use The Well's audio import function to copy the files into your Well (don't forget to set a Group and Folder name for each folder you import).
+The audio files in this version have descriptions for filenames.
+Use The Well's audio import function to copy the files into your Well (don't forget to set a Group and Folder name for each folder you import!).
 This method automatically creates organized folders of tracks on disk as well as database records in The Well that use the original file name as the description.
-This should result in much the same arrangement as the pre-organized version above, but with more steps and more opportunity for customization.
+This should result in much the same arrangement as the pre-organized version above, but with more more opportunity for customization along the way.
 This is the way you would normally import non-organized audio files whose metadata is missing or never existed in the first place.
 A way to tame the chaos!

 The audio files here were recorded by David E.K.
 Abramson and are provided under the Creative Commons Attribution (CCBY) license.
 You may freely use the sound effects in your projects as long as credit is given.
 See The Well for more information.